SVP of Creator, SoundCloud

 • USC Business Cinematic-Arts Program Advisory Board responsible for career development and curriculum feedback

 • World Independent Network (WIN): representing and advocating for the global independent recorded music community

-CEO, Syntax Creative
+Founder & CEO, Syntax Creative

 Timothy J. Trudeau began his professional journey in the music business in 1997.
 Since then, he has produced for GRAMMY-nominated artists, designed Stellar-nominated album art, released Dove-nominated albums on his own record label, and became a distribution executive with clients who’ve won all three.
-As the CEO of Syntax Creative — a digital distribution and marketing company boasting the exclusive worldwide rights to over 70,000 songs — he has the pleasure of working with over 130 record labels and countless talented artists.
+As the CEO of Syntax Creative — a digital distribution and marketing company boasting the exclusive worldwide rights to over 70,000 songs — he has the pleasure of working with more than 150 record labels and countless talented artists.
 He has also negotiated direct deals with the largest companies in the world, including Apple, Microsoft, Google, Amazon, and Facebook.
 Trudeau’s ability to adapt and predict trends has led to him being cited by CNN, Washington Post, ABC News, People, US News & World Report, Business Insider, Billboard, Yahoo News, and NPR.
 As a sought-after thought leader, he has spoken at conferences such as Music Biz, Americana Music Festival, Urban Network, Long Beach Film Festival, GMA’s Immerse, Flavor Fest, Legacy Conference, San Diego Music Thing, and All Eyes On Me.

 Head of North American Physical Sales & Marketing for Secretly Distribution